 Use Fresh Blueberries

 Nothing compares to a blueberry muffin made with fresh blueberries that are in season.
 Blueberry season is from April to October in the United States.
-If you plan on making these muffins outside of those months then it is probably best to get berries that were picked and frozen during blueberry season.
-Just make sure the berries are at room temperature and any excess liquid is removed before adding the the muffin batter.
+If you plan on making these muffins outside of those months, it is probably best to get berries that were picked and frozen during blueberry season.
+Just make sure the berries are at room temperature and any excess liquid is removed before adding to the muffin batter.

 Use Almond Milk or Heavy Cream

-A bit of additional liquid is called for in this recipe, and we like to use unsweetened almond milk or heavy cream.
+A bit of additional liquid is called for in this recipe.
+Recommended liquids are: unsweetened almond milk or heavy cream.
 If you don’t have either of those then any kind of milk alternative will work.
 This could be coconut milk, flax milk, cashew milk or macadamia nut milk.
 If you’re unsure about your batter try and compare it to the thickness we achieve in the recipe video at the top of this blog post.

 Dip Muffins in Erythritol